A farmer, a fox and an unlikely friendship made the perfect recipe for business success.

 Ulster Linen fabric has many other important uses as well.
 American Artistry has it woven into it’s seams, as the canvas of many famous paintings, and you will even find it on the interior of some violins.

 From Upholstery linen to Scrim linen and everything in between, Ulster Linen’s product never ceases to surpass your expectation of quality and luxury.

 The future of Ulster Linen

 The family legacy continues.
-Ulster Linen remains a family business to this day with (father) Dever Larmor, (son) Joseph Larmor and (daughter) Jackie Mihaley at the helm.
-They continue to teach about the tradition and incredible product that is linen and they pride themselves on providing a superior product to their clients in the United States.
+Ulster Linen remains a family business to this day.
+With (father) Dever Larmor, (son) Joseph Larmor and (son’s wife) Trisha Larmor at the helm they continue to teach about the tradition and this incredible product.
+That incredible product is European linen and they pride themselves on providing a superior product to their clients in the United States.

 When it pertains to Irish Linen, Belgian Linen and Western European Linen, you will find Ulster Linen at the forefront.
 Ulster Linen prides itself on having the largest selection of fine linen stocked in the United States.
 In stock means that your product can be rushed to you often next day shipping.
 No need to wait for items to arrive from Europe.

 Do you want more information about Ulster Linen?
 Be sure to follow our Blog for weekly updates, tips and advice about all things Linen!
 Follow us on Social Media and be sure to email us if you have any questions!
 Sales@UlsterLinen.com